Maryland Beach Goer Impaled In The Chest By Unattended Umbrella

 But while fellow beachgoers and paramedics made certain Reynolds didn’t lose too much blood, there was never any serious danger because the British woman had been impaled in the ankle.
 However, the Pennsylvania woman’s condition is definitely worse since the umbrella pole pierced her right in the chest.

 Moreover, two such accidents in a week show that unattended umbrellas at the beach are an unwanted menace.
-Social media users said that umbrella rental owners, as well as beach goers, must ensure that no umbrella is left unsecured to prevent such future accidents.
+Social media users said that umbrella rental owners, as well as beachgoers, must ensure that no umbrella is left unsecured to prevent such future accidents.